rakudo/rakudo/NOMMAP.markdown

 * attribute `:=` doesn't work in CORE.setting (works outside of setting, though) (initial digging suggets it's a BOOTSTRAPATTR issue, thus why we only see it in the setting)
-* no rw-accessors for natively typed attributes (yet?)
+* no rw-accessors for natively typed attributes (yet? spec isn't clear)

 ## Lexical Multi-Part names
 For `my X::Base { ... }`, `my Foo::Bar { ... }` etc. The our-scoped ones work.